 When you are doing things, the risk will be lower if:

-- You get all of your covid vaccine doses and booster
+- You get all of your covid vaccines and boosters

 - People you spend time with have been vaccinated and boosted

-- The people you choose to see are not mixing widely themselves.
+- People you choose to see are not mixing widely themselves

-- You meet people outdoors rather than indoors
+- You meet people outdoors or where there's good ventilation

-- People around you wear a face mask
+- You and those around you wear a face mask

-- You don’t share food, cutlery, tea towels, bath/hand towels, or other things that touch your face.
+- You don’t share food, cutlery, tea towels, bath/hand towels

 You could also consider: